AhmedSalih3d/SPHExample/README.md

 which can be loaded with ParaView 5.12 or newer.
 Output is written asynchronously, so files finish flushing when the simulation completes.
-Boundary conditions can be selected with the `MDBCMode` type parameter in `SimulationMetaData`. `SimpleMDBC` remains available alongside the newer `AdvancedMDBC` option for the updated numerical checks, pressure cloning, and no-slip velocity treatment.
+Boundary conditions can be selected with the `MDBCMode` type parameter in `SimulationMetaData`. `SimpleMDBC` now includes updated numerical checks, pressure cloning, and no-slip velocity treatment.
 To color exported cell grids by particle counts, set `ExportGridCellParticleCounts=true` in `SimulationMetaData`.
 This also adds a